-Making a difference in LR
+Making a Difference in Little Rock

 While at a Bible study in our home with friends and neighbors in our community, I noticed a new participant to the group.
 He sat there quietly taking in the discussion.
 I wondered what he thought.
 He was hearing us describe our previous weeks lesson on the Gospel and this week’s initial discussion on Baptism and the obedience of following Jesus in the walk with Him; a first act of obedience that leads a Christ follower to a life of obedience.
 This was his first exposure to First Principles of establishing someone in their faith.